 - Phase Five- Responding to “What do you want?”
 The student can spontaneously request a variety of items and can answer the question, “What do you want?”

 - Phase Six- Responsive and Spontaneous Commenting: The student appropriately answers “What do you want?”
 “What do you see?”
 “What do you have?” and similar questions.

-We have everything he needs in regards to pecs images but it was felt it needed to be more consistent with what he has at home and preschool.
-Again I think everything we are currently doing is working but I take everything on board and was told we needed a more mobile pecs board, so I ordered another board and added a “I want” and “please” to the front.
+We have everything he needs in terms of pictures of pecs, but we felt it needed to be more in line with what he has at home and at preschool.
+Again, I feel that everything we are currently doing is working, but I take everything on board and was told that we needed a more mobile PECs board, so I ordered another board and added an “I want” and a “please” on the front.

 As a reminder, PECs is not be used in place of speech, instead, it works longside it.
 It is however, becoming increasingly difficult to use them correctly, as Teddie tends to use certain words instead of getting a picture to form a senstance.